Vietnam.vn - Nền tảng quảng bá Việt Nam

 Symptoms of a brain hemorrhage can vary depending on the location and extent of bleeding in the brain.

-Although these symptoms can be easily confused with other diseases, if the patient shows the above signs, they should be taken to a medical facility immediately for timely diagnosis and intervention.
+Although these symptoms can be easily confused with other diseases, if the patient shows the above signs, he or she should be taken to a medical facility immediately for timely diagnosis and intervention.

-According to Dr. Dang Bao Ngoc, Tam Anh General Hospital, Ho Chi Minh City, if not promptly treated, cerebral hemorrhage can lead to many dangerous complications, including expansion of the hematoma, edema around the hematoma, widespread hemorrhage in the ventricles, hydrocephalus, seizures, hyperglycemia, hypertension, fever and infection.
+According to Dr. Dang Bao Ngoc, Tam Anh General Hospital, Ho Chi Minh City, if not promptly treated and rescued, cerebral hemorrhage can lead to many dangerous complications, including expansion of the hematoma, edema around the hematoma, widespread hemorrhage in the ventricles, hydrocephalus, seizures, hyperglycemia, hypertension, fever and infection.

-Some studies have shown that within 48 hours of a brain hemorrhage, about 33% of patients show signs of neurological impairment.
-The 30-day mortality rate can be as high as 47% if emergency treatment is not timely and effective.
+Some studies have shown that within 48 hours of a brain hemorrhage, approximately 33% of patients show signs of neurological impairment.
+The 30-day mortality rate can be as high as 47% if emergency care is not provided promptly and effectively.

 To accurately diagnose cerebral hemorrhage, the doctor will rely on clinical symptoms and test results.

-Common diagnostic methods include computed tomography (CT) or magnetic resonance imaging (MRI), which help determine the presence of blood in the brain and distinguish a cerebral hemorrhage from an ischemic stroke.
+Common diagnostic methods include computed tomography (CT) or magnetic resonance imaging (MRI), which help determine the presence of blood in the brain and distinguish cerebral hemorrhage from ischemic stroke.

 Blood tests, assessing related factors such as blood sugar, platelets and clotting time; DSA or CT/MRI angiography of blood vessels, helping to detect abnormalities in the brain's blood vessels such as aneurysms or arteriovenous malformations.